Using Science Museum Group websites

 Contacting us about our websites

-- you would like to ask anything or tell us anything about the accessibility of our websites
+If you would like to get in touch to ask or tell us anything regarding the web accessibility of our websites, please email [email protected].

-We want to improve our web accessibility and we welcome your feedback.
-We will respond in no more than 5 working days, but hope to do it more quickly than that in most cases.
+We want to improve our web accessibility and welcome your feedback.
+We will respond in no more than 5 working days but hope to do it more quickly than that in most cases.